sustrik/tcpmux/README.md

 ```

 Client applications can connect to tcpmux server from anywhere.
 There's no
-requirement to run tcpmuxd on the box:
+requirement to run tcpmuxd on the client box:

 ```
 #include <tcpmux.h>